RavikanthEragapati/Interview/README.md

-# Interview Prep

-## 1. Data Structures
-## 2. Algorithms
-## 3. System Design

-Content is moved to wiki page please visit - https://github.com/RavikanthEragapati/Interview/wiki
+The content has been moved to wiki page please visit - https://github.com/RavikanthEragapati/Interview/wiki